mzffreyvazov/python_projects/save_on_telegram/save_tg/README.md

-# Python Bot for Exporting Spotify Playlist
+# Telegram Bot for Exporting Spotify Playlist

 This is a Python script that implements a Telegram bot for exporting Spotify playlists.
-I think telegram is a great place for exporting your Spotify playlist and listening the musics easily with no internet connection needed.
+Telegram is a great place for exporting your Spotify playlist and listening the musics easily with no internet connection needed after exporting.
 You can also easily save the musics to you device's internal storage, so it is also a great way to download you spotify playlist to your device.
 The bot allows users to provide a Spotify playlist link and then downloads and sends audio messages for each track in the playlist.
 Biggest downside is this: Spotify doesn't allow downloading the full tracks, but only their 30-second previews (and I was not aware of this fack until I finally finished writing this python script.)